-Gaming has been a big and major focus for many mobile users, and if you are a gaming freak then you might be interested in today’s global launch.
+Gaming has been a big and major focus for many mobile users, and if you are a gaming freak, you might be interested in today’s global launch.

 Honor today announced the availability and pricing of its gaming-focused Honor Play device.
 With its new GPU Turbo technology dramatically improved graphics performance, Honor claims that it can rival the best from a gaming perspective.